-With severe eczema, nothing can provide immediate relief like wet wrapping.
-See the step-by-step instructions on how to wet wrap in my post here.
-But did you know that wet wrapping isn’t a long-term solution and isn’t necessary for mild to moderate eczema, AND it can be messy and difficult to manage?
+You’ve probably heard about wet wrapping, if not, see the step-by-step instructions on how to wet wrap in my post here.
+But did you know that wet wrapping isn’t a good long-term solution and isn’t necessary for mild to moderate eczema, AND it can be messy and difficult to manage?
 There is another solution!
 Dry wrapping.

 What is Dry Wrapping?

 It’s simply heavily moisturizing the skin and covering it with a dry layer, such as mittens or gloves for hands, for an extended period of time, preferably overnight.
 Then in the morning, remove the clothing and apply a moisturizer again.

 Why does it work?

-The dry layer helps hold the moisture next to the skin and is more effective than just applying moisturizer to the skin alone.
-Wet wrapping is even more effective as the wet layer will maintain the moisture for extended periods of time.
+The dry layer helps hold the moisture next to the skin and is more effective than just applying moisturizer to the skin alone as it will quickly rub off.

 What are dry wraps?

 Dry wraps are clothes or bandages used to wrap and protect eczema skin.
-You can use clothing made specifically for dry or wet wrapping, but items you already have at home can work too (pajamas, tube socks for hands and feet, etc).
+You can use clothing made specifically for dry wrapping, but items you already have at home can work too (pajamas, tube socks for hands and feet, etc).
 Clothing should be form-fitting.
 We especially like Remedywear’s clothing for eczema as they use moisture wicking and soft TENCEL with added zinc for it’s antibacterial properties, a great combination!

 What do you need to get started?